 1. Polyethylene-bag packing.
 Polyethylene bags were packed with 100 seedlings completely enclosed in each bag.
-No .packing material was used, but seedlings were damp when packed.
+No packing material was used, but seedlings were damp when packed.
 The bag was sealed with a rubber band.

-2. Regular Packing.
+2. Regular packing.
 The current packing method used at this nursery is to place the trees in crates with alternate layers of packing material and seedlings.
 Bunches of trees are laid in the crates with the tops toward the ends of the crates and the roots overlapping in the middle.
 Packing material is placed on the roots and stems, but not on the needles.
 The packing material consists of about 50 percent wood shavings and 50 percent vermiculite, well mixed and wet enough to yield a few drops of water when squeezed tightly in the hand.
 The crate is lined with a water-resistant paper.
-A space of approximately 2 inches is left in packing crates are of slat construction, which provides air circulation and protection to the terminal buds.
+A space of approximately 2 inches is left in packing between the tops of the trees and the ends of the crates.
+The packing crates are of slat construction, which provides air circulation and protection to the terminal buds.
 Large trees may be packed in bales instead of crates.

-The trees were stored in our cold storage plant at a temperature of 330 to 34° F. and at a relative humidity of about 92 percent.
+The trees were stored in our cold storage plant at a temperature of 33 to 34^o F. and at a relative humidity of about 92 percent.
 Pine seedlings can be successfully stored for several months at this temperature and no detrimental mold will develop.
 Arrangement of trees in storage was such that constant air movement could be maintained on all surfaces of the crates.